 - Satyajit Shyamalan from Birdy the Mighty: Decode is one, and believes that the next step on humanity's evolutionary path is to use a super weapon to wipe out all of humanity but those he considers most worthy.
 His main criteria for determining those superior is whether they, like himself, had survived a major war or disaster that would lead to mass casualties.

-- In One Punch Man, Dr. Genus was, even as a child, disgusted by the weakness of man.
+- In One-Punch Man, Dr. Genus was, even as a child, disgusted by the weakness of man.
 His goal is to take over the world and replace the human race with his army of genetically engineered monsters.
 He gets really shocked when he discovers Saitama's incredible power came from training and not genetics or anything of the sort.
+When his most powerful experiment is effortlessly destroyed after failing to do any real damage to Saitama, he has a change of heart and decides to open a restaurant.

 - Jack Chick assumes that this is what the Theory of Evolution teaches.